deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/color-picker/readme.md

 Create a file named script.js and just follow along.

-## Setting up deepstream

-Create a new application on deepstreamHub, you will get an App URL from your dashboard.
-Now switch back to script.js.
-For any application that uses deepstream, we first need to establish a connection to the deepstream server using the following statement:

 `embed: js/create-client.js`

 The second parameter is optional.
 You can get more information about them, [here](/docs/client-js/options/).